Churches pushing for reopening, want to be deemed ‘essential’

-“The time to open our church is now, safely responsibly,” said Reid Robbins, organizer, Principal East Palmyra Christian School.
+“The time to open our church is now, safely responsibly,” Reid Robbins said, organizer, Principal East Palmyra Christian School.

-A principal at East Palmyra Christian School, Robbins says the lockdown is threatening their first amendment right to freedom of religion.
+Robbins said the lockdown is threatening their first amendment right to freedom of religion.

-“When the right to peaceful and safely assembly on church is forbidden by a politician any politician, that leader has miserable failed the people who he has sworn to protect,” said Robbins.
+“When the right to peaceful and safely assembly on church is forbidden by a politician any politician, that leader has miserable failed the people who he has sworn to protect,” Robbins said.

-Beth Parlato,a family law attorney running for congress, agrees that churches should be deemed essential services.
+Beth Parlato, a family law attorney running for congress in New York’s 27th District, agrees that churches should be deemed essential services.
 That would allow places of worship to come up with their own safety plans that meet their individual needs.

-“we’re going to hold services i believes next Sunday outside and i think that we need to do it.
-Irrespectively of what they governor says honestly that’s how I believe I believe that constitutionally he can not continue to keep us closed,” said Beth Parlato, running for congress in New York 27.
+“We’re going to hold services, I believes next Sunday outside and I think that we need to do it.
+Irrespectively of what the governor says honestly that’s how I believe I believe that constitutionally he can not continue to keep us closed,” Parlato said..

 Some are even planning to move the congregation outside and to minimize the risk of contaminated surfaces, they will do away with church staples like bibles and collection plates.